railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 	If the email gateway is configured properly you'll no longer have to enter cases manually through the menu system – they'll just be created from incoming emails.

 A case starts in the \ ``Draft``\   state once it's been created.
-You can then open it to indicate that you're working on it by clicking the  *Open*  button.
+You can then open it to indicate that you're working on it by clicking the :guilabel:`Open`  button.

 To enter text about the request or about actions taken to satisfy it, type an entry in free text.
-To save the history of your comments, click  *Historize* .
-If you click  *Send Partner and Historize*  the partner will also receive a copy of your comment as you save it.
+To save the history of your comments, click :guilabel:`Historize`.
+If you click :guilabel:`Send Partner and Historize` the partner will also receive a copy of your comment as you save it.

-While the case is open you can click  *Close*  if it's been completed or  *Cancel*  if it's to go no further.
-If you want the case to wait for a response from a partner click  *Pending* .
+While the case is open you can click :guilabel:`Close`  if it's been completed or :guilabel:`Cancel` if it's to go no further.
+If you want the case to wait for a response from a partner click :guilabel:`Pending`.

 Add some text for this example case in \ ``openerp_ch04``\  , then close it.

-If you've organized the sections in a hierarchical structure you can click on  *Escalate* .
+If you've organized the sections in a hierarchical structure you can click on :guilabel:`Escalate`.
 The case then escalates into the parent section.
 You can't do that with the Business Opportunity that you just defined, which is single-level but you could with a Support L1 case.
 For example if a developer on level 1 can't handle a customer problem then she can escalate the request to level 2 where it can be handled by a more experienced user.

 .. tip:: Assigning a case